zeyu2001/My-CTF-Challenges/TISC-2022/solve/SOLUTION.md

 ```

-herefore, the `POST /do-report HTTP/1.1` request is processed as a second request instead.
+Therefore, the `POST /do-report HTTP/1.1` request is processed as a second request instead.

 This allows us to smuggle a request to the backend application, bypassing the access control implemented on ATS.